Understand importance of knowing symptoms of stage 1 colon cancer

 The 5-year survival rate for stage 1 colon cancer is more than 90%.

-The success of treatment depends on several factors. i.e.
+The success of Colon Cancer Treatment in Mumbai depends on several factors. i.e.

 The aggressiveness of the tumour, patients’ overall health and treatment compliance.
 Based on these factors the results may vary.